 It is well known that to get rid of a habit you have to replace it with something else.
-In fact, many Christian holidays came about by replacing pagan ones, rather than stopping them.
 That is precisely what Disney is doing.
 Not just creating new canon.
 But literally taking the most popular famous aspects of the old and associating it with the new, in order to overwrite it.
 Not just write a new story, but overwrite the old ones in a way that people will be associating it with new stories rather than originals.
 It’s basically stealing the ideas out of the old expanded universe and intentionally confusing people.
 Legends is not meant to make it easier to tell it apart, but to diminish the importance of the original expanded universe.
 It also overrides the old search engine results for our stories, bumping the new stuff into the top slots because its just more recent.

 No one is taking your books/comics/games

 They aren’t finishing them either.
 If I bought either book, comic or game for the Force Unleashed or Republic Commando I had some hope they would finish it if demand was high enough.
 Jaden Korr’s books pretty well ended on a mystery.
 Who wants to buy or read a story they KNOW will never be finished?
 Too late.
 We already bought them.
 We plunked down money and used time in good faith we would get an ending.